Visit Waterville’s Beautiful Parks

 So whether you enjoy sitting by the river reading a good book, enjoying a variety of playground equipment, walking a trail and checking out the area wildlife or having a picnic with the family there is a park here for you.
 Please feel free to browse through our local parks, then plan a visit to see how beautiful they are in person.

 Looking to hold your special events at one of our area parks or to get your information on the sign in Pray Park?
-If so, fill out the appropriate forms to the right and submit them to us.
+If so, fill out the appropriate forms below and submit them to us.

 Waterville’s Baer Park is nestled at the end of North Fifth Street in Waterville.
 Baer Park offers fun for all ages with playground equipment, a baseball field, basketball courts, tennis courts, and a shuffleboard area.
 Baer Park is also popular for soccer and cheerleading practice during the fall and spring.